 While incorporating the latest design trends (like open shelving) might be on your wish list, it's important to consider your lifestyle.

-The guest bathroom evokes the same laid-back, yet well-styled feeling of the rest of the home.
+The guest bathroom evokes the same laid-back, yet well-styled feeling as the rest of the home.

 "We decided to switch the placement of the toilet and vanity for better flow and added a combination of handmade tiles on the floor, wainscotting painted a slightly darker shade of white for an added layer and slight contrast, limestone tile on the walls and floor of the shower, aged brass fixtures, vintage hooks found on Etsy, and a mirrored pendant light," Foken says.
 "We decided to save a little on the vanity and went with a pre-made option from Room & Board instead of custom, but switched out the knobs for some vintage ball knobs I found on Etsy and added a raw brass faucet."